SAP-samples/cloud-sf-extension-cap-sample/mission/discover/prerequisities.md

 * You are an administrator of the global account where you want to register your SAP SuccessFactors system.
 * You have a SAP BTP subaccount in the Cloud Foundry or Kyma environment with enabled capabilities for the respective environment.

+:exclamation: This mission does not support the BTPEA pricing model.

 Check if you have the following privileges in SAP SuccessFactors system: